 How will buildings and cities communicate with their users in the future?
 Which technologies will remain relevant for the architectural profession?
 In this interview, Ben van Berkel shares inspiring insights about founding UNSense, his new ArchTech start-up on sensorial technologies for future cities.

-Working with technology has always been native to UNStudio in terms of designing, but what really interests him today are the changes that are happening as a result of emerging technologies and how these technologies can be directly applied to the built environment.
+Working with technology has always been native to us in terms of designing, but what really interests me today are the changes that are happening as a result of emerging technologies and how these technologies can be directly applied to the built environment.

 "I firmly believe that new technologies can make architecture much more human-centric than ever before."